mxahan/mxahan.github.io/_posts/2022-01-15-Semi_Supervised_Papers.md

 ## 2019

+1. Berthelot, D., Carlini, N., Cubuk, E. D., Kurakin, A., Sohn, K., Zhang, H., & Raffel, C. (2019).
+Remixmatch: Semi-supervised learning with distribution alignment and augmentation anchoring. *arXiv preprint arXiv:1911.09785*.
+     - improve mixmatch by two contributions
+       - Distribution alignment encourages the marginal distribution of predictions on unlabeled data to be close to the marginal distribution of groundtruth labels.
+       - Augmentation anchoring feeds multiple strongly augmented versions of an input into the model and encourages each output to be close to the prediction for a weakly-augmented version of the same input (AutoAugment)
 1. Sarfraz, S., Sharma, V., & Stiefelhagen, R. (2019).
 Efficient parameter-free clustering using first neighbor relations.
 In *Proceedings of the IEEE/CVF conference on computer vision and pattern recognition* (pp. 8934-8943).
      - FINCH methods: equation 1 is the key
        - Cluster by nearest 1 neighborhood
        - Hierarchical clustering: first the 1-nearest neighbor then merge them to form new points and then again clustering (easy-pesy)
        - Euclidean distance based clustering.
 1. Zhai, Xiaohua, Avital Oliver, Alexander Kolesnikov, and Lucas Beyer.
 "S4l: Self-supervised semi-supervised learning."
 In Proceedings of the IEEE/CVF International Conference on Computer Vision, pp. 1476-1485.
 2019.
      - Pretext task of rotation angle prediction!!
        - Rotation, invariant across augmentation

      - Baseline: vitrural adversarial training [inject noise with the original images], EntMin
        - EntMin is bad: because the model can easily become extremely confident by increasing the weights of the last layer
 1. Gupta, Divam, Ramachandran Ramjee, Nipun Kwatra, and Muthian Sivathanu.
 "Unsupervised Clustering using Pseudo-semi-supervised Learning."
 In International Conference on Learning Representations.
 2019.
 1. Berthelot, David, Nicholas Carlini, Ian Goodfellow, Nicolas Papernot, Avital Oliver, and Colin Raffel.
 "Mixmatch: A holistic approach to semi-supervised learning." arXiv preprint arXiv:1905.02249 (2019).

      - TP: guesses low-entropy labels for data-augmented unlabeled examples and mixes labeled and unlabeled data using MixUp (Algorithm 1)